How to Negotiate a New Car Price (And Actually Win)

 They will offer a menu of products:

-• Extended warranty — often marked up significantly and worth comparing against third-party options
+- Extended warranty — often marked up significantly and worth comparing against third-party options before you agree

 Go in knowing these will be offered.
 For anything you're unsure about, say: "I'd like to take that information home and review it before I decide."
 A straightforward dealer will hand you the documentation without issue.